Tom Allen (American football): Indiana

 The 2022 season began following a major off-season overhaul.
 More than 30 seniors and juniors had departed and the team added 13 players from the transfer portal, along with five new assistant coaches, two new coordinators, and Allen himself returning as the defensive play-caller for the first time since 2018.
 The 2022 recruiting class was the best of Allen's tenure and "arguably the best Indiana has signed in the era of class rankings."
 The Hoosiers, however, went 4–8, failing to qualify for a bowl game for the 2nd straight year under Allen.

 The 2023 season began with low expectations for the Hoosiers.
 The offense switched to the option, which they had used towards the end of the 2022 season.
 The season began with a 23–3 loss at home to the #4 Ohio State Buckeyes.
 Indiana fired Allen after the conclusion of the 2023 season, in which the team posted a 3–9 record.
 Allen's overall record at Indiana was 33–49.

 Penn State

 On December 19, 2023, Allen was hired to be the defensive coordinator and linebackers coach at Penn State University under head coach James Franklin, replacing Manny Diaz after his departure to become head coach at Duke University.

 Clemson

-After Penn State lost to Notre Dame in the Orange Bowl, Allen was hired to be the defensive coordinator and linebackers coach at Clemson.
+After Penn State lost to Notre Dame in the Orange Bowl, Clemson announced the hiring of Allen as defensive coordinator on January 14.
+2025.